telefonicaid/fiware-orion/doc/manuals/devel/README.md

 To gain efficiency, Orion keeps its subscriptions in RAM, and a Subscription Cache Manager has been implemented for this purpose (more detail on the subscription cache in [this section of the Orion administration manual](../admin/perf_tuning.md#subscription-cache)).

-One of the main reasons for this cache is that when performing subscription matching at DB level, the operator `$where` must be used in MongoDB, and this is not at all recommended (it involves JavaScript execution at DB server, which has both performance and security problems).
+One of the main reasons for this cache is that when performing subscription matching at DB level, the operator `$where` must be used in MongoDB, and this is not at all recommended (it involves JavaScript execution at DB level, which has both performance and security problems).

 When the broker starts, the contents of the [csubs collection](../admin/database_model.md#csubs-collection) is extracted from the database and the subscription cache is populated.
 When a subscription is updated/created, the subscription cache is modified, but also the database.
 In this sense, the subscription cache is "write-through".

 Note that the NGSIv2 GET subscription requests do not take the subcription information from the subscription cache, but directly from the database.
-In other words, there isn't a cache for availability subscriptions.
+Also note that there is no cache for availability subscriptions (NGSI9), only for context subscriptions (NGSI10).

 See the full documentation on the subscription cache in its [dedicated document](subscriptionCache.md).